pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 > **Note:**
 >
-> If you sign up for TiDB Cloud through [AWS Marketplace](https://aws.amazon.com/marketplace) or [Google Cloud Marketplace](https://cloud.google.com/marketplace), you can pay through your AWS account or Google Cloud account directly but cannot add payment methods or download invoices in the TiDB Cloud portal.
+> If you sign up for TiDB Cloud through [AWS Marketplace](https://aws.amazon.com/marketplace) or [Google Cloud Marketplace](https://cloud.google.com/marketplace), you can pay through your AWS account or Google Cloud account directly but cannot add payment methods or download invoices in the TiDB Cloud console.

 After you contact our sales for receiving an invoice on a monthly basis, TiDB Cloud will generate the invoice for the previous month at the beginning of each month.